MarkPratley/markpratley.github.io/_posts/projects/2017-10-11-R-In-Jupyter-Notebook/2017-10-11-R-In-Jupyter-Notebook.md

 This article shows an easy method for adding R code to a jupyter notebook.

-This is further demonstrated by passing a dataframe from python to R, plotting it in ggplot, before passing it back again and plotting it using Seaborn.
+After a brief setup, data is passed from a pandas dataframe to R, plotting it in ggplot, before passing it back again and plotting it using Seaborn.

-### The Jupyter Notebook can be acessed [here](http://nbviewer.jupyter.org/github/MarkPratley/R-In-Jupyter-Notebook/blob/master/R_In_Jupyter_Notebook.ipynb)
+The Jupyter Notebook can be accessed [here](http://nbviewer.jupyter.org/github/MarkPratley/R-In-Jupyter-Notebook/blob/master/R_In_Jupyter_Notebook.ipynb)